wytchbolt/AA-transcripts/README.md

 - `5-5` Turnabout for Tomorrow
 - `5-6` Turnabout Reclaimed

 Noticed any typos, formatting errors, or general inaccuracies?
-Please submit a pull request or send me a message on Discord @igiari#0013!
+Please submit a pull request or send me a message on [Discord](https://discordapp.com/users/762611006601691187).